Favorite Salads with Pepperoncini Peppers

 I think this Spicy Chopped Greek Salad with Peperoncini may have been the first salad I made with spicy Greek Peperoncini, and this is still one of my favorite salads!

 I have a couple of extended family members who are absolutely crazy over this Peperoncini Chopped Salad with Romaine, Peppers, and Feta!
 I’ve made this so many times for family parties.

 I couldn’t resist adding some sliced Peperoncini to this Greek Cabbage Salad, and this combination was really a winner!

 I’m pretty sure this Tomato Cucumber Salad with Peperoncini was the first salad I made after I opened that big jar of sliced Peperoncini, and I’ve made it over and over this summer.
 And one of my brother-in-laws who’s kind of a veggie avoider made this salad, which I thought was a pretty great recommendation!

 This Antipasto Chopped Salad is one where I love to prepare the ingredients and keep them in the fridge to make salads all week, and this post also includes tips for making satisfying salads at home.

-And the newest salad with Peperoncini on the blog is this Tuna Salad with Tomatoes and Peperoncini.
+And the newest salad with Peperoncini on the blog is this this Spicy Tuna Salad that has tomatoes, Peperoncini, and parsley.
 I loved this low-carb version of a salad that originally had beans!